khulnasoft/integrations-core/fluxcd/README.md

 ### Installation

-Starting from Agent release 7.51.0, the Fluxcd check is included in the [Datadog Agent][2] package.
+Starting from Agent release 7.51.0, the Fluxcd check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 <!-- xxx tabs xxx -->